yAOwzers/ip/docs/README.md

 eg. in `todo DESCRIPTION`, `DESCRIPTION` is a parameter which can be used as `todo math assignment`.

 ### **`todo`**
 Adds a todo task to the task list.
+A todo task is a task which requires a description.

 Format: `todo DESCRIPTION`